embtool/tdd_cpp/README.md

 ## AVR toolchain

-CppUTest does not build with avr-gcc.
+CppUTest does not build with avr-gcc, so we disable it.

 ```console
 $ cmake .. --toolchain cmake/toolchains/avr.cmake -DCPPUTEST_COMPILE_TESTS=OFF